Inventrom/boltiot-arduino-helper/README.md

 By using this library, any data collected or processed by the Arduino can be sent to the Bolt Cloud.

 # Installation steps
-Please follow the steps to include the BoltIoT-Arduino-Helper library to Arduino
+Please follow the steps to include the boltiot library to Arduino
-1. Click [here](https://github.com/Vinayakj009/boltiot-arduino-helper/archive/master.zip) to download the zip
+1. Click [here](https://github.com/Vinayakj009/boltiot/archive/master.zip) to download the zip
 2. Open Arduino IDE.
 3. Click on ```Sketch->Include Library->Add .Zip library```.
-4. Navigate to the folder where boltiot-arduino-helper-master.zip was downloaded, and select boltiot-arduino-helper-master.zip.
+4. Navigate to the folder where boltiot-master.zip was downloaded, and select boltiot-master.zip.
 5. Press the 'Choose' button and the library is loaded to your Arduino IDE.

 # (Optional) Defining global API key and device id (Details of why this is needed will be added later)
 While it is a good idea to define the API key and device id as a part of the code, it is sometimes troublesome to write the corresponding code everytime you have a new project.
 You can define a global API key or device id, by using the following steps.
-1. Go to the ```libraries/boltiot-arduino-helper-master/src``` folder inside your sketchbook folder.
+1. Go to the ```libraries/boltiot-master/src``` folder inside your sketchbook folder.
 The sketchbook folder is normally ```My Documents/Arduino``` folder for windows and ```~/Documents/Arduino/``` folder in Mac and Linux.
 2. Open the file ```BoltDeviceCredentials.h``` file in a text editor.
 3. Uncomment API_KEY or DEVICE_ID or both macros, whichever you want to make common across all examples.
 4. Replace the dummy values with actual value for the corresponding macro.